-For additional information about the discussion, see Appendix D.
+For additional information about the discussion, see Section 6.1.

-5.1.3.
-Plans.
 The creation of a document on best practices needs a large and diverse community involved.
-We have enlisted over ten contributors from the attendees at the WSSSPE3 and those on the mailing list.
+The group has enlisted over ten contributors from the attendees at the WSSSPE3 and those on the mailing list.
 The primary mechanism for developing this document will be to examine and analyze the success of several well known community scientific software and organizations supporting scientific software.
-We will attempt then to abstract general principles and best practices.
+The group will attempt then to abstract general principles and best practices.
 Some of the tools identified for such analysis are the general purpose PETSc toolkit for linear system solution, NWChem for computational chemistry and the CIG (Computational Infrastructure for Geodynamics) organization dedicated to supporting an ensemble of related tools for the geodynamics community.
-We also established a timeline and a rough outline (see Appendix D) for the report.
+The group also established a timeline and a rough outline (see Section 6.1) for the report.